Microsoft Fabric

 To use the MCP (Module Context Protocol) with this toolkit, follow these steps:

-Make sure you have completed the UV setup and Azure CLI authentication steps above.
+Make sure you have completed the Azure CLI authentication steps above.

 Once the MCP is configured, you can interact with Microsoft Fabric resources directly from your tools and applications.